 On the other hand, the perplexity of the Being-question is directed to each of us.
-We are perplexed over the vague understanding of Being (Seinsverständnis) in every human discourse and activity.
-We are somewhat aware of our own self, other people and the world around us.
+We are perplexed over the vague Understanding of Being (Seinsverständnis) in every human discourse and activity.
+We are somewhat aware of our own self, other people, and the world around us.
 But we do not know exactly why this is the case.
-"Understanding of Being is itself a definite characteristic of Dasein's Being."10 For the ontical distinction between Dasein and all other beings lies in the ontological fact that "in its very Being, that Being is an issue for it."11 This pre-ontological understanding of Being is only the possibility of all philosophization, because "'Being-ontological' is not yet tantamount to 'developing an ontology'."12 However, this recognition of the preontological understanding of Being in Dasein is paramount in the whole project of seeking the meaning of the Being-question.
-Without this understanding of Being there is no ontology or phenomenology.
-Being and Time is a phenomenological elucidation of the understanding of Being itself by an existential analytic of Dasein.
-At the end of the published version of Being and Time, Heidegger reiterates the aim that has already been stated in method-paragraph 7: "philosophy is universal phenomenological ontology, and takes its departure from the hermeneutic of Dasein, which as an analytic of existence, has made fast the guiding-line for all philosophical inquiry at the point where it arises and to which it returns "13 every Dasein.
+"Understanding of Being is itself a definite characteristic of Dasein's Being."9 For the ontical distinction between Dasein and all other beings lies in the ontological fact that "in its very Being, that Beings is an issue for it."10 This pre-ontological understanding of Being is only the possibility of all philosophization, because "'Being-ontological' is not yet tantamount to 'developing an ontology'."11 However, this recognition of the pre-ontological understanding of Being in Dasein is paramount to the whole project of seeking the meaning of the Being-question.
+Without this Understanding of Being there is no ontology or phenomenology.
+Being and Time is a phenomenological elucidation of the Understanding of Being itself by an existential analytic of Dasein.
+At the end of the published version of Being and Time, Heidegger reiterates the aim which has been already stated at the method-paragraph 7: "that philosophy 'is universal phenomenological ontology, and takes its departure from the hermeneutic of Dasein, which as an analytic of existence, has made fast the guiding-line for all philosophical inquiry at the point where it arises and to which it returns'."12

+However, Understanding of Being is constitutive for every Dasein.
+The change from the pre-reflective and pre-theoretical awareness of this understanding to a reflective and theoretical development of a phenomenological ontology is never a taken-for-granted process, as there is no guarantee for any philosophical reflection that can be inaugurated in every Dasein.
 Perplexity is only an initial stage of this process.
 Being perplexed leads perhaps only to bewilderment and puzzlement.
-Like Meno's angry reaction to Socrates, who has brought him down from false certainty to perplexity, it leads to the numbing both in mind and speech.14 The acknowledgement of one's ignorance and confusion does not necessarily bring forth the urge to philosophize.
+Like Meno's angry reaction to Socrates, who has brought him down from false certainty to perplexity, it leads to the numbing both in mind and speech.13 The acknowledgment of one's ignorance and confusion does not necessarily bring forth the urge to philosophize.

-However, understanding of Being is constitutive for every Dasein.
-The change from the pre-reflective and pre-theoretical awareness of this understanding to a reflective and theoretical development of a phenomenological ontology is never a taken-for-granted process, as there is no guarantee for any philosophical reflection that can be inaugurated in

-13 Ibid., pp. 38 and 487.